madrilene/cantautor.es/src/_includes/contents/random.md

-Every day, a randomly selected artist is named "Artist of the Day".
-Also, a new color is selected from a palette of 18 colors and used throughout the app.
+Every day, the color of the app and the "**Artist Of The Day**" are chosen at random.
+See what happens when you type in their name!